42atom/minelog/index.md

    2598 plots of size: 257.130 TiB on-disk, 257.263 TiBe (effective) Plot count for all harvesters: 170482
-Total size of plots: 16.478 PiB, 16.486 PiBe (effective) Estimated network space: 29.952 EiB
+Total size of plots: 16.478 PiB, 16.486 PiBe (effective) Estimated network space: 29.653 EiB
-Expected time to win: 8 hours and 22 minutes
+Expected time to win: 9 hours
 Note: log into your key using 'chia wallet show' to see rewards for each key